amandamfielding/air-got/README.md

 **Objective:** Places can be viewed.
 Place seed data complete.

 ### Phase 3: Bookings Model, API, and Components (2 days)
-**Objective:** Bookings can be made, viewed, and deleted.
+**Objective:** Bookings can be made, edited, viewed, and deleted.
 Booking seed data complete.

 ### Phase 4: Searchable Map (1 day)
 **Objective:** A map can be viewed and used to filter places in a search.

 ### Phase 5: Reviews Model, API, and Components (1 day)
-**Objective:** Reviews can be created and viewed on the place page.
+**Objective:** Reviews can be created, deleted, edited, and viewed on the place page.
 Review seed data complete.

 ### BONUS: Phase 6: User Model, API, and Components (2 days)
 **Objective:** Users will have a profile page that can be viewed and edited.
 User seed data complete.
 Places will have a user as a host.